+Quality Indicators/Criteria

-Quality Indicators/Criteria 2.
-Qua 2.
-Quality Assurance 2.1 Sys tem and C Quality Assurance Strategy 1 - 5 2.1.1 The Institution has a policy for quality assurance that is made public and forms part of its strategic management.
-5 2.1.2 2.1.2 Internal stakeholders develop and implement a policy for quality assurance through appropriate structures and processes, while involving external stakeholders.
-5 2.1.3 The Institution's policy for quality assurance supports guarding against 5 intolerance of any kind or discrimination against students or staff.
-2.1.4 The quality assurance system adequately covers all the functions and sectors of the Institution's activities: 2.1.4.1 The teaching and learning 5 2.1.4.2 Research N/A 2.1.4.3 2.1.4.3 The connection with society 5 2.1.4.4 Management and support services 5 5 2.1.5 1.5 The quality assurance system promotes a culture of quality.
-5 5 The Institution consistently applies pre-defined and published regulations covering all phases of student 'life cycle', e.g. student admission, progression, recognition and certification.
+2. Qua 2.
+Quality Assurance 2.1 Sys tem and Q uality Assurance Strategy 1 - 5 2.1.1 ution has a policy for quality assurance that is made public and forms strategic management.
+5 2.1.2 Internal stakeholders develop and implement a policy for quality assurance through appropriate structures and processes, while involving external stakeholders.
+5 2.1.3 The Institution's policy for quality assurance supports guarding against intolerance of any kind or discrimination against students or staff.
+5 2.1.4 The quality assurance system adequately covers all the functions and sectors of the Institution's activities: the 2.1.4.1 The teaching and learning 5 2.1.4.2 Research N/A 2.1.4.3 The connection with society 5 2.1.4.4 Management and support services 5 2.1.5 The qualit y assurance system promotes a culture of quality.
+5 2.1.6 The Institution consistently applies pre-defined and published regulations covering all phases of student 'life cycle', e.g. student admission, progression, recognition and certification.
 5